michael-dean-haynie/littlejs-game-jam-2025/dev-notes.md

 - architecture
   - figure out how to get vitest to notice compilation issues without running `tsc` before it in the npm scripts
   - come to terms with abandoning testing?
+  - get rid of the enumeration factory nonsense